dougeby/IntuneDocs/intune/certficates-pfx-configure.md

 Updates for the two certificate connectors are released periodically.
 When we update a connector, you can read about the changes here.

 The *PFX Certificates Connector* [supports automatic updates](#requirements), while the Intune Certificate Connector is updated manually.

+### May 6, 2019
+- **PFX Certificates Connector - version 6.1905.0.402**
+  Changes in this release:
+  - The polling interval for the connector is reduced from 5 minutes to 30 seconds.

 ### April 2, 2019
 - **NDES Certificate Connector - version 6.1904.1.0**